 Remember to add crucial features, too, like a bet slip.
 Add payment methods, including cryptocurrencies and traditional options.

 You may not need to complete other tasks while working with a pay per head shop.
-Instead, you can pay an agreed fee for the provider to offer bookmaking tools, customer support for your clients, troubleshooting, backup your data, and update security features.
+Instead, you can pay an agreed fee for the provider to offer bookmaking tools, customer support for your clients, troubleshooting, backup of your data, and update security features.

 Your pay per head shop is also your software provider.
 Considering that software plays a part in how much you make, you must consider several factors when choosing your partner.
 Here is a checklist: